jbraden6075/HudlSeleniumPython/README.md

 - Clicking the Need help link from the invalid log in message will navigate to /login/help
 - Clicking the Log In with an Organization button will navigate to /login/organization
 - Clicking the Sign up link will navigate to hudl.com/register/signup
-- Selecting Remember me and logging in successfully will auto-log the user in after ending a browser session and navigating to hudl.com in a new session

 ### Negative:
-- Empty email and password will display message
 - Invalid email will display message
-- Valid email with invalid password will display message

 ## Run Project: